Codes p117 and p1338, and red oil light on?

 • MEMBER

 New thermostat and harness.
 New oil pressure sensor, new oil filter and oil.
 Started car and light for oil pressure immediately comes on and all types of codes.
-Engine is smooth.
+The engine is smooth.
 The fan still came on and same p117 code.
 Delete it and fan stops.
 No oil in the dme connectors sitting on top if engine on driver side.
 Other codes that set are below.
 Decided ti leave it for fee and then do a motor flush.
 Added it to the motor.
 Started the car and there was no red light and no check engine light came on.
 Strange.
-Left it running 5 minutes and now gonna change the oil again and see.
+Left it running 5 minutes and now going to change the oil again and see.
 But there are no codes after running the motor flush in it only the p117 pending.
-Even when the engine is off and ignition on fan stays on then I delete the code and it stops then 3 seconds later comes on then I delete the code and it comes back on.
+Even when the engine is off and the ignition on fan stays on then i delete the code and it stops then 3 seconds later comes on then i delete the code and it comes back on.

 BHAMDOC1973